Discover The Best Traditional Food From Bologna & Emilia-Romagna, traditions and origins of these iconic foods, from Mortadella to Culatello and more

 Parmigiano Reggiano:

-You’ve probably tried Parmesan cheese before, but once you try authentic Parmigiano-Reggiano from it’s namesake, Parma, you’ll understand why it’s so often imitated, and you’ll taste the immense difference between the imitations and the real thing.
+You’ve surely tried Parmesan cheese before, but once you try authentic Parmigiano-Reggiano from it’s namesake, Parma, you’ll understand why it’s so often imitated, and you’ll taste the immense difference between the imitations and the real thing.
 Parmigiano Reggiano is D.O.P protected, meaning that only cheeses made in a specific zone within Emilia-Romagna that follow the strict rules of production and inspection can carry the name "Parmigiano-Reggiano."

 Tortellini